someengineering/resoto.com/docs/concepts/graph/node.md

 ## Kind

-Every node has a kind, which describes the structure of this node.
+Every node has a kind, which describes the structure of the reported section of this node.

 The model supports inheritance: every specific type is also an instance of every more general type of this specific type.